shehreendheda/katacoda-scenarios/continuous-profiling/intro.md

 In this scenario, you will explore how to diagnose production CPU performance problems in a java application.

+Prerequisites: Familiarity with APM in Datadog and basic knowledge of Java programming langauge.

 When you are ready to continue, click **Start Scenario**.